 Effective Leadership Is All About Emotional Intelligence

 Who ultimately makes it to the top?
-Most people starting out might think it has to do with how ruthless you are (which isn’t too far from the truth), but how effective of a leader is someone like that going to be?
+Most people starting out might think it has to do with how ruthless you are (which sometimes isn’t too far from the truth), but how effective of a leader is someone like that going to be?
 To really make a meaningful impact on those around you, emotional intelligence and team building are both absolutely crucial for your organization’s success.
 All great leaders possess high emotional intelligence, giving them the ability to seamlessly navigate social situations that otherwise remain tricky, convoluted, and chaotic to others.

 But if you’re someone who lacks emotional intelligence, how can you work to improve that part of your personality?
 In this blog, we’ll talk about the importance of emotional intelligence in leadership, what traits you have to incorporate into your daily behavior, and how an emotional intelligence assessment from EGL can help you move in the right direction.